 Next you will want to check the candidate's references.
 This will give you an opportunity to assess their honesty, skills and ability to do the job.
 You may also want to contact prior employers to speak with someone who has worked directly with your candidate.
 They can provide you with the most insight into whether or not this person is the right fit.

 Offer Your Top Candidate the Job!

-Bowers & Company CPAs aims to offer helpful information to our clients and friends.
-Learn more about how we can help should your small business need accounting and financial services.
+Bowers aims to offer helpful information to our clients and friends.
+Learn more about how we can help should your business need client accounting & advisory services.

 Disclaimer: To ensure compliance with requirements imposed by the Department of Treasury, we inform you any U.S. federal tax advice contained in this document or video is not intended for the purpose of (i) avoiding penalties under the Internal Revenue Code, or (ii) promoting, marketing, or recommending to another party any transaction or matter that is contained in this document.